 No, I don’t just ignore the news.
 I do not take a Pollyanna-ish view of the world.
 And darling, no I don’t don rose colored glasses and pretend that life is easy when it isn’t.
 What I have come to understand is this: obsessing over events I cannot control is using precious energy.
 I embrace the truth in the cliché that life is short.

 Yes, my dear, happiness is in many cases a decision.
 And, yes, my darling, it’s easier said than done, so I’m going to share fifteen ways to help:

-- You must daily choose to be happy.
+- Choose happiness daily.
 Deciding to be happy instead of waiting for happiness to come to you will shift your whole being.

 - Stop Playing the If-Then Game.
 Stop waiting for the new house, the new job, to lose weight, fall in love, etc in order to be happy.
 Researchers from the Mayo Clinic found that the endless pursuit of happiness and the Next Big Thing led to continual unhappiness.